 Sidney City Schools has implemented an automated notification system via School Messenger.
 This system will enable the district to quickly notify parents and students of situations within the district.
 The most obvious of these is two-hour delays and school cancelations but the system is capable of much more.
 The district will also use the system to notify the community of upcoming events, make daily attendance calls, and notice that report cards were distributed.
 Instead of mailing grade cards after each of the first three nine-week grading periods, the district will simply send them home with students in addition to making a notification call to every parent informing them to expect the grade card.

-It is important that, as available, parents set up voicemail on their phone.
+It is important that, as available, parents set up voicemail on their phones.
 The SchoolMessenger system will leave a message on answering machines and voicemail.
 A return call to SchoolMessenger will result in reaching an automated response.

 Student Fees and Fines